 Entertaining content can be found in places like YouTube, TikTok, and Instagram.
-Purely educational information is contained in medical textbooks, and credible, peerreviewed journals.
-Neither of these extremes is very helpful to you right now.
+Purely educational information is contained in medical textbooks, and credible, peer-reviewed journals.
+Neither of these extremes are very helpful to you right now.
 On the one hand entertainment cannot be a substitute for study.
-On the other hand, your access to, and understanding of, these purely educational sources may be significantly limited.
-If you have the means to access scholarly articles and the education to understand the textbooks and journals then you are likely going to find the information contained in this planner too rudimentary for you.

-"Dr. Fryer's breast augmentation planner was the best source of information I found anywhere!
+On "Dr. Fryer's breast augmentation planner was the best source of information I found anywhere!
 It has been invaluable as I'm preparing for surgery."